GoudetOlivier/CGNN/README.md

 - graph datasets : http://dx.doi.org/10.7910/DVN/UZMB69

-# Fast Pytorch implementation of CGNN
+# Fast Pytorch implementation of CGNN available in the CDT

 A faster implementation of CGNN in pytorch in available in the CausalDiscoveryToolBox (CDT)